ivanmolanski/empire/memory-bank/progress.md

 - Project requirements, architecture, and technical context fully extracted and documented.
 - pyproject.toml, README.md, .gitignore, and OpenAPI YAML are present and ready for use.
 - Project structure and setup are aligned with Windows 11, VS Code Insiders, uv, and Cline.
+- Added the `WebsiteStatusResponse` class to `app/models.py` and resolved the import error.

 ## What's Left to Build
 - Install all dependencies using uv and pyproject.toml.